-Project Description This project will update the electrical gear that provide power to the entire Fleet Center Complex,
+Project Description This project will update the electrical gear that provide power to the entire Fleet Center Complex, and any necessary improvements at individual buildings throughout the Site.

 Environmental Review This project is a Type II Action and will not require further environmental review.